byu-rad-lab/pneudrive/odroid_setup/README.md

 #### Ensure Correct File Structure

 Ensure the directory contains the Pneudrive package.
+Ensure that it is the most up-to-date version.

 #### Change Static IP Address